edprince/dissertation/chapters/evaluation.md

 # Evaluation and Results

-To find an overall score for each combination, the 20 results collected were averaged to create a sinlge score, before the average at each throttle threshold were accumulated to give a final overall score.
+To find an overall score for each combination, the 20 results collected were averaged to create a single score, before the average at each throttle threshold were accumulated to give a final overall score.
 This represents the overall time the CPU is processing.
 These final scores can then be compared to the other combinations.